Dhanush-777x/todoctivity/README.md

 - **Todo List**: Create, update, and delete tasks with ease.
 Organize your tasks by adding categories, setting due dates, and prioritizing them.
 - **Pomodoro Timer**: Utilize the Pomodoro technique to manage your time effectively.
 Set a timer for work intervals and breaks, helping you stay focused and avoid burnout.
 - **Responsive Design**: The application is fully responsive, ensuring a smooth experience on both desktop and mobile devices.
-- **Dark Mode**: Toggle between light and dark modes to suit your preference and reduce eye strain.
 - **Local Storage**: All your tasks and preferences are saved in your browser's local storage, so you won't lose your data even after refreshing or closing the page.

 ## Technologies Used